-Peer Supporters will:
+- 43 - 44 Peer Supporters will: - 45 - Assist the CIPS Group and Clinician in providing Crisis Management Briefings, debriefings, small group sessions, one-on-one support and information sharing as directed. - Assist the CIPS Group Leader and Clinician in setting up and organizing formal meetings (location, seating, refreshments, assembling resource information and literature to be available at debriefings, etc.). - Are self-sufficient (Travel Card or Credit Card). - For peers of fireline personnel, they are required to have all of their required PPE to meet with affected personnel on the fireline, in spike camps and other remote locations.

-- Assist the CIPS Group and Clinician in providing Crisis Management briefings, Defusings, Debriefings, One-on-One support and information sharing as directed. - Assist the CIPS Group Leader and Clinician in setting up and organizing formal meetings (location, seating, refreshments, assembling resource information and literature to be available at debriefings, etc.). - Are self-sufficient (Travel Card or Credit Card). - For peers of fireline personnel, they are required to have all of their required PPE to meet with affected personnel on the fireline, in spike camps and other remote locations. - Prior to the arrival of the CIPS Group Leader they may be called on to initiate contact with local managers and staff to explain the peer support program, gather information and coordinate logistics. - Prior to the arrival of the CIPS Group Leader they may be called to meet informally with those affected or involved with the critical incident.
+- Prior to the arrival of the CIPS Group Leader they may be called on to initiate contact with local managers and staff to explain the peer support program, gather information and coordinate logistics. - Prior to the arrival of the CIPS Group Leader they may be called to meet informally with those affected or involved with the critical incident.

-Mental Health Clinician
+Mental Health Professional (Clinician)

-Prior to any crisis intervention, the CIPS Group Leader and Clinicians will meet and agree to the appropriate ICISF intervention techniques, format and the roles each will perform during the process.
+Prior to any crisis intervention, the CIPS Group Leader and clinicians will meet and agree to the appropriate intervention techniques, format and the roles each will perform during the process.